owenBeresford/CatProfileDemo/README.md

 - hygiene: set HTTP headers
 - Add complete code for the nation flags.
 UPDATE: the EU is supported now, and common synonyms for the UK
 - My props for components are passing stateless impure functions, which only modify things in Redux State.
+- Add rest of component tests to vitest.

 Urgent need: